Caregiving While Shopping Sustainably

 When it’s necessary to opt for buying something new, there are so many ways to make sure your choice is good for you, your loved one, and the planet.

 When purchasing toiletries, consider lip balms, soaps, lotions, shampoos, and conditioners that are made with natural ingredients like beeswax, and almond, jojoba, or coconut oil.
-Not only are these formulas environmentally friendly, they’re free from parabens, petroleum byproducts, and other ingredients that can irritate sensitive skin.
+Not only are these formulas environmentally friendly, they support healthy living because they’re free from parabens, petroleum byproducts, and other ingredients that can irritate sensitive skin.
 Furthermore, we love the way they can become part of a meaningful daily or weekly care ritual, with soothing textures and gentle scents can be grounding and calming.

 When purchasing clothing, consider seeking out companies that specialize in sustainably made garments that are responsibly sourced and dyed, and sewn by workers earning a living wage.
 Often these companies are based domestically.
 Look for durable, natural fibers like wool, cotton, linen, and silk—even though they’re more expensive initially, they wear significantly better than their synthetic counterparts, and offer higher quality, comfort, and breathability—huge benefits when someone is bedridden or recovering from surgery.